How Do Missouri Workers’ Compensation Settlements Work?

 A Missouri worker who suffers an injury or illness at work is entitled to receive a workers’ compensation settlement after filing a legitimate injury claim.
 However, getting a compensation claim approved often depends on the type of injury you suffered and how long the injury leaves you unable to work.
 Furthermore, the paperwork, deadlines involved, and evidence required can be confusing and stressful.

 It’s important to contact an experienced Missouri workers’ compensation attorney who can help you navigate the workers’ compensation claim process.
-They can prove your claim is legitimate and help you get an amount that can support you and your family as you recover from your injury.
+They can help prove your claim is legitimate and help you get an amount that can support you and your family as you recover from your injury.

 Workers’ compensation includes covering the cost of all authorized medical treatments, prescriptions, and medical devices required to treat your injury or occupational illness.
-You may also qualify for temporary total disability benefits and permanent partial or permanent total disability benefits.
+You may also qualify for temporary total disability benefits or permanent partial or permanent total disability benefits.

 These weekly benefits can cover up to two-thirds of your average weekly wage starting three days after your injury leaves you unable to work.
-If you miss over 14 days of work, you can also receive payment for those first 3 days of time off.
+If you miss over 14 days of work, you can also retroactively receive payment for those first 3 days of time off.

 It is important to note that workers’ compensation does not provide compensation for pain and suffering resulting from your injury.

-• Temporary Disability
+Temporary Disability

 You should continue receiving these TTD benefits until your doctor confirms you can return to work fully or if your condition reaches maximum medical improvement (MMI).
 If your doctor gives you an MMI rating, it means they believe your injury will no longer improve significantly with or without medical care.

-• Permanent Disability
+Permanent Disability

 The Missouri Department of Labor considers a permanent partial disability a work-related injury that limits your ability to perform specific tasks but lets you work in some capacity.
 A permanent total disability means you can no longer work in any occupation.